mrkkrp/zip/README.md

 λ> withArchive archivePath (M.keys <$> getEntries)
 ```

-This will return list of all entries in archive at `archivePath`.
+This will return a list of all entries in the archive at `archivePath`.
 It's
-possible to extract contents of archive as strict `ByteString`:
+possible to extract contents of an entry as a strict `ByteString`:

 ```haskell
 λ> withArchive archivePath (getEntry entrySelector)
 ```

-…to stream them to given sink:
+…to stream them to a given sink:

 ```haskell
 λ> withArchive archivePath (sourceEntry entrySelector mySink)
 ```

-…to save specific entry to a file:
+…to save a specific entry to a file:

 ```haskell
 λ> withArchive archivePath (saveEntry entrySelector pathToFile)